Jerry Stiller: Other appearances

 Stiller played himself in filmed skits opening and closing Canadian rock band Rush's 30th Anniversary Tour concerts in 2004.
 These appearances are seen on the band's DVD R30: 30th Anniversary World Tour, released in 2005.
 Stiller later appeared in cameos for in-concert films for the band's 2007–08 Snakes & Arrows Tour.
-Stiller appeared on Dick Clark's $20,000 Pyramid show in the 1970s, and footage of the appearance was edited into an episode of The King of Queens to assist the storyline about his character being a contestant on the show, and, after losing, being bitter about the experience, as he never received his parting gift, a lifetime supply of Rice-a-Roni.
+Stiller appeared on Dick Clark's $20,000 Pyramid show in the 1970s, and footage of the appearance was edited into an episode of The King of Queens to assist the storyline about his character being a contestant on the show, and, after losing, being bitter about the experience, as he never received his parting gift, a years supply of Rice-A-Roni.
 He also made several appearances on the game show Tattletales with his wife, Anne Meara.

 In the late 1990s, Stiller appeared in a series of Nike television commercials as the ghost of deceased Green Bay Packers head coach Vince Lombardi.
-He also appeared in various motion pictures, most notably Zoolander (2001) and Secret of the Andes (1999).
+He also appeared in various motion pictures, most notably Hairspray (1988), Secret of the Andes (1999), Zoolander (2001) and Hairspray (2007).
+He appeared together with his son Ben Stiller in Zoolander, as well as films including Hot Pursuit (1987), Highway to Hell (1992), Heavyweights (1995), The Heartbreak Kid (2007), and Zoolander 2 (2016).
+He also performed voice work for films such as The Lion King 1½ and Planes: Fire and Rescue.

 On February 9, 2007, Stiller and Meara were honored with a joint star on the Hollywood Walk of Fame.
 On October 28, 2010, the couple appeared on an episode of The Daily Show with Jon Stewart.
 Stiller voiced the announcer on the children's educational show Crashbox.
 Starting in October 2010, Stiller and Meara began starring in Stiller & Meara, a Yahoo web series from Red Hour Digital in which they discussed current topics.
 Each episode was about two minutes long.
 Stiller also worked as a spokesman for Xfinity.